icarnaghan/carnaghan.com/content/posts/migration-to-hugo/index.md

 - The peaceiris/actions-gh-pages action handles all the logic around committing and pushing the generated site to the correct branch.
 - The permissions: contents: write section is necessary to allow the action to push to the gh-pages branch.

+### Actions Used

+1. [actions/checkout@v4](https://github.com/actions/checkout) - GitHub's official action that checks out your repo code into the workflow runner, used at the start of most workflows.
+This action clones my repository into the runner (e.g., Ubuntu VM), so the following steps (like hugo build) can access my files.

+2. [peaceiris/actions-hugo@v3](https://github.com/peaceiris/actions-hugo) - A community-maintained action that installs Hugo on the runner.
+This action lets you easily choose Hugo versions (e.g., latest, 0.124.1).
+It downloads the correct Hugo binary and adds it to the PATH.
+Finally it prepares the runner for building Hugo content.

+3. [peaceiris/actions-gh-pages@v3](https://github.com/peaceiris/actions-gh-pages) - Another action by peaceiris that deploys a static site to GitHub Pages.
+This essentially automates the git commit + git push to a gh-pages branch:

+- Takes a folder (e.g., public/)
+- Initializes a Git repo inside that folder (in the runner)
+- Commits the contents
+- Pushes it to the GitHub repo's gh-pages branch (or another you specify)

+In addition, it also handles all the setup and edge cases like clean deploys, keeping commit history clean, and authentication via GITHUB_TOKEN or PAT.

 ## Configuring GitHub Pages
 Once the workflow is in place, I went to the repository settings on GitHub: